TheBozzz34/readthedocs/source/commands.rst

     'contact' Sends a message to the owner.

-    'dm' Sends a DM to a user.

-    'info' Shows info about Wall-E.
+    'info' Shows info about Snow.

-    'invite' Shows Wall-E's invite url.

-    'licenseinfo' Get info about Red's licenses.

-    'mydata' Commands which interact with the data Wall-E has about you...
+    'mydata' Commands which interact with the data Snow has about you...

-    'servers' Lists and allows Wall-E to leave servers.

     'uptime' Shows Wall-E's uptime.